 Is this real?

 Simply put, the answer to the question is ‘yes, while it is still in its initial phase, the U.S. manufacturing regrowth is real.’
-In the case of Singapore-headquartered electronics manufacturing services (EMS) provider Flextronics International, the company already spent in the neighborhood of $125 million for all of its sites in the U.S. in the past year, at approximately seven million square feet of space and 9,000 employees already, according to Ronald Tarter, Senior Vice President and General Manager for Flextronics.
-Furthermore, it is in discussions of expanding on the East Coast as well.
+In the case of Singapore-headquartered electronics manufacturing services (EMS) provider Flextronics International, the company already spent in the neighborhood of $125 million between its operations in Plano, Texas and San Jose, Calif., at approximately one million square feet of space and 9,000 employees already, according to Ronald Tarter, Senior Vice President and General Manager for Flextronics.
+Furthermore, it is in discussions of expanding on the East coast as well.

-And with such factors to consider as increasing wage rates in China, quality of product, IP protection and speed to market, companies must also examine the regional model of manufacturing, as a number of companies today take an open-minded approach to landed cost.
+And with such factors to consider as increasing wage rates in China, quality of product, IP protection and speed to market, companies must also examine the regional model of manufacturing, as a number of companies are taking an open-minded approach to landed cost.

 But while the opportunity that a regrowth in manufacturing has the potential to bring to the U.S., it is vital that “we don’t underestimate the competition,” Flextronics’s Seitz described, confirming that “China is pursuing automation of the production facilities every bit as quickly as the U.S.”

 “Yes, China may lose some jobs that are going back to the U.S., but as their middle class continues to expand, that may well offset this,” said Hoak.
 “So it may not even be a negative loss of jobs for China.
 But it is certainly something that we know firsthand that they are very focused on in China.”

 In meeting with several senior level officials in the Chinese government, Flextronics’ Chief Executive Officer Mike McNamara discussed Made in the USA, to which the country expressed concern over the domestic initiative.